ValentinMinder/Teaching-HEIGVD-RES-2015-Labo-06-Copy/report.md

 # <a name="Field"></a> Field correspondance: new attribute and class

-LDAP defines by default a few classes, and mong them are person, organizationalPerson, inetOrgPerson.
-They declare the following atttribute (only those that are interesting in this lab are displayed)
+LDAP defines by default a few classes, and among them are person, organizationalPerson, and inetOrgPerson.
+They declare, among others, the following attributes (only those that are of interest for this lab are shown):

 person: sn, cn, telephoneNumber, description